djkeu/snooker_scores/readme.md

 - FixMe: The filename differs from the name of the program: snooker.py vs snooker_scores.py\
 For practical purposes this will remain the case for the time being.

-- ToDo: random startup messages
+- Done: random startup messages
 - ToDo: add hotkeys + explanation to display_startup_message
 - ToDo: remove 'q' to quit from prompt